turbomaze/2048/README.md

-# 2048 Edit
+# 2048 (mod 3)

-2048 with some changes.
-Basically going to play around with it and see if anything cool comes up.
+The game 2048 but instead of like numbers merging, only numbers congruent to eachother mod 3 can merge.